-Fig. 8 Location of safety signs in the control cabinet
+Fig. 7 Location of safety signs in the control cabinet

-ltem Sign Meaning 19 HAZARDOUS EXTERNAL VOLTAGE!
-Touching electrically live components can cause serious injury or death.
-Isolate completely from the power supply (all conductors) and ensure the supply cannot be switched on again (lock out).
-Check that no voltage is present.
-27 Risk of fire or electric shock!
+Item Sign Meaning 19 4 HAZARDOUS EXTERNAL VOLTAGE!
+Touching electrically live components can cause serious injury or death. ➤ Isolate completely from the power supply (all conductors) and ensure the supply cannot be switched on again (lock out). ➤ Check that no voltage is present.
+27 4 Risk of fire or electric shock!
 If the interrupter has tripped, current-carrying components of the controller should be examined and replaced if damaged to reduce the risk of fire or electric shock.
-28 Risk of fire or electric shock!
-To maintain overcurrent short-circuit and ground-fault protection, the manufacturers instructions for setting the interrupter must be followed to reduce the risk of fire or electric shock.
-33 High protective conductor current!
-Touching electrically live components can cause serious injury or death.
-Isolate completely from the power supply (all conductors) and ensure the supply cannot be switched on again (lock out) Wait at least 5 minutes.
-Check that no voltage is present.
+28 ^ Risk of fire or electric shock!
+4 To maintain overcurrent short-circuit and ground-fault protection, the manufacturers instructions for setting the interrupter must be followed to reduce the risk of fire or electric shock.

 Tab.
-40 Safety signs control cabinet
+35 Safety signs control cabinet